CurtTilmes/perl6-serializable/README.md

 with `Serializer::MessagePack`).

 ```
-class MyClass does Serializeable[Serializer::MessagePack]
+class MyClass does Serializable[Serializer::MessagePack]
 {
     has $.name;
     has $.value;
 }
 ```

-Now that objects of that class can be passed to other classes that just need the class to be able to serialize/deserialize itself but don't care how it happens.
+Now objects of that class can be passed to other classes that just need the class to be able to serialize/deserialize itself (`does` `Serializable`) but don't care how it happens.

 As the other `*::Class` modules, you can add some traits to customize: